 They are willing to work with you to have your own family crest based on your preferences like you want to use a bird pattern to express liberty or some traditional pattern to create your own one.

-These sophisticated patterns with historic weight have the endless possibilities to enrich your life.
-Let’s see what the powerful energy of the kamon can add to our lives!
+These sophisticated patterns with historic weight have endless possibilities to enrich your life.
+Let’s see what the powerful energy of the Kamon can add to our lives!

 - 波戸場承龍・耀次 (Shoryu + Yoji Hatoba)